Image: Gina Siliquini

 Education

-Marres also launched a version of The Invisible Collection for elementary schools in which students between the ages of 9 and 14 describe their favorite works of art.
-They tell what they feel or think when they see or smell an artwork.
-The project is aimed at letting children reflect on their perception and the experiences of others.
+Marres also launched The Invisible Collection at elementary schools.
+Children in which describe their favorite works of art by telling what they feel or think when they experience an artwork.
+The project aims at letting children reflect on their perception and the experiences of others.
 This archive of art stories enables teachers to discuss concepts such as identity, culture, society, language and history from different perspectives.
-This initiative was nominated for the Dutch Museum Education Prize 2019.
-A workshop for The Invisible Collection is available for primary and secondary schools.
+The initiative was nominated for the Dutch Museum Education Prize 2019.

 Art stories